dylan/gameofcyvasse/_includes/rules.md

   : Rabble can move one space at a time.

 Spearmen
-  : The Light Horse can move one space at a time.
+  : Spearmen can move one space at a time.
     It cannot be taken by cavalry when defending.

 Crossbowman